What is the Ohio School of Ministry?

 Equipping, Enriching, Engaging

-What can I expect when I come to class?
+What can I expect after I register for a class?